-The explanation for these observations is the following.
+The intuition behind Proposition 10 is the following.
 As an advertiser, it is often advantageous for you if other advertisers gain more information than they currently have.
-This is because when an advertiser does not know their actual valuation they bid their expected valuation, but when p is low it is more likely than not that their actual valuation is lower than their expected valuation.
+This is because when an advertiser does not know their actual valuation they bid their expected valuation, but when pis low it is more likely than not that their actual valuation is lower than their expected valuation.
 In other words, when p is sufficiently low, you want the other advertisers to learn their actual valuations because then it is very likely that they will lower their bids.